naggie/goblinpack/README.md

 ----

-* TODO tests:
+Tests to do:
-* TODO go fmt on data files should do nothing
+* go fmt on data files should do nothing
-* TODO roundtrip test
+* roundtrip test

+# Alternatives

+See https://github.com/golang/go/wiki/GcToolchainTricks .
+Note appending a zip archive is more suitable for larger (>10MB) files.